cimon-io/evil-icons/README.md

 The meta tag is needed to know the path to the `purpur.svg` resource.

 ## Roadmap
-* Implement possibility to use ourside rails.
+* Implement possibility to use outside rails.
 * Allow to set animated icons inside icons
 * Describe algorithm to create cvg icons
 * Implement responsive icons